About Minnehaha Falls

 To further add to the experience, we spotted some large slabs of rock that served as a natural impromptu seating area to take it all in.

-Minnehaha Falls resides in the Chattahoochee-Oconee National Forests near Lake Rabun, Georgia.
+Minnehaha Falls resides in the Chattahoochee-Oconee National Forests near Lakemont in Rabun County, Georgia.
+It is administered by the USDA Forest Service.
 For information or inquiries about the area as well as current conditions, visit their website or Facebook page.

 Minnehaha Falls is near Lake Rabun, Georgia, but took two different driving routes to and from this waterfall.

 From Anna Ruby Falls to Minnehaha Falls

 We drove here from Anna Ruby Falls so here was the way we went.

 From Anna Ruby Falls Rd, we headed east on Hwy 356 for about 10 miles then turned left onto Hwy 197 and took that for about another 3 miles.

 Then, we turned right onto Burton Dam Rd, followed it for about 3 miles veering right to go onto Seed Lake Rd.